mjmaisey/roon-extension-keyboard-remote/README.md

 # roon-extension-keyboard-remote

 Roon Extension to control playback via keypresses, and hence via any remote control that can generate a keypress.
-This includes Harmony Hubs - although the setup process is a little fiddly.
+This includes Harmony Hubs and many cost-effective RF remotes.
+It's designed to be installed on (and probably makes most sense with) players running DietPi and Roon Bridge, although may work on other Linux platforms with a recent NodeJS and systemd.

 **IMPORTANT:**